Inspired Forward is an Amazon Affiliate partner.

 The key here is the consequence.
-For example, I have a clear-set boundary with a certain family member.
-If this family member uses abusive language toward me (behavior), I will leave their presence (consequence).
-I direct the consequence toward the “violater” but involves actions that you take.
+For example, I have a clear-set boundary with a certain person.
+If this person uses abusive language toward me (behavior), I will leave their presence (consequence).
+I direct the consequence toward the "violater" but involves actions that I take.

 Here are 9 rock-solid boundaries you should consider setting in your life right now.

 1. No Violence or Abuse

 This one should be obvious, but it occurs anyway.
 When people grow up in abusive households, they’re more likely to think that violence and abuse are normal, and so they don’t have boundaries that protect themselves from that behavior.